MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/get-defender-business.md

 3. Review the list of results.
 Select a provider to learn more about their expertise and the services they provide.

 > [!TIP]
-> If you decide to purchase Microsoft Defender for business through a solution provider, the provider can help with all of your setup and configuration steps.
+> If you decide to purchase Microsoft Defender for business through a solution provider, that provider can help you with your setup and configuration process.

 ## Get Microsoft Defender for business on your own